finos/common-domain-model/docs/product-model.md

 | `OptionPayout` | `underlier OptionUnderlier (1..1)` | The underlier defines the exercise, which can be cash or physical, therefore it can be any of an Asset, Basket, Index or NonTransferableProduct
 | `PerformancePayout` | `underlier Observable (0..1)` | The underlier is a pricing mechanism, ie an Observable
 | `SettlementPayout` | `underlier Underlier (1..1)` | The underlier that is settled and can be an Asset, Index or TransferableProduct

-### Data Templates

-The `NonTransferableProduct` type is specified with the `[metadata template]` annotation indicating that it is eligible to be used as a template.

-Financial markets often trade a high volume of trades with near identical contractual product data.
-Templates provide a way to store this data more efficiently.
-The contractual product data which is duplicated on each contract can be extracted into a single template and replaced by a reference.
-This allows each trade to specify only the unique contractual product data.
-The template reference can be resolved to a template object which can then be merged in to form a single, complete object.

-For instance, Equity Swaps used by Equity Financing desks sometimes refer to a *Master Confirmation* agreement, which is an overall agreement that specifies all the standard Equity Swap terms that do not need to be renegotiated on each trade.
-Each contractual product would only specify the unique product details (such as start and end date, underlier, price and spread) together with a reference to the Master Confirmation containing the template product details.

-Code libraries, written in Java and distributed with the CDM, contain tools to merge CDM objects together.
-Implementors may extend these merging tools to change the merging strategy to suit their requirements.
-The CDM Java Examples download, available via the [CDM Portal Downloads page](https://cdm.finos.org/docs/download/), contains a example demonstrating usage of a data template and the merging tools.
-See `com.regnosys.cdm.example.template.TemplateExample`.

 ### Identifiers